Router Configuration

 - name: "username" # Parameter name

-required: true # Whether parameter is required
+required: true # Whether the parameter is required

 type: "string" # Parameter type